 OPTIONS ACCEPTED BY THIS MODULE

 Specify the reference format.
-Argument type can be one of none to not
+Argument type can be one of never

-produce any reference, noline to not specify the line number (more
+to not produce any reference, file to only specify the file

-number by an increasing counter, and full to include complete
+increasing counter, and full to include complete references (default: full).

 Argument can be followed by a comma and either wrap or nowrap keyword.
 References are written by default on a single line.
 The wrap option wraps references on several lines, to mimic gettext tools (xgettext and msgmerge).
 This option will become the default in a future release, because it is more sensible.
 The nowrap option is available so that users who want to keep the old behavior can do so.